 Last June, I took the plunge that thousands of photographers before me had taken and joined Unsplash.
 The platform has been growing at an astonishing pace, starting out with just 10 beautiful, free-to-use photographs to building an enormous community of photographers who submit their work every day.

-My Unsplash page has generated 20 million(!) views on my work and 66,000 downloads.
+My Unsplash page has generated over 30 million(!) views and 100,000+ downloads.
 I decided to do an experiment to figure out where those downloads ended up going with some reverse image searching.
 I spotted my images being used on all sorts of websites, being printed in frames, used creative projects and more.

 Open source photography

 There's a lot of debate about whether photographers should gift their work to sites that allow people to download and use for free.
 It's usually photographers who dislike these sites the most.
 While thousands of others happily gift their work, participate in the community and benefit from unprecedented exposure 👀

 The concept of open and free photography can have its place, it just means that things are changing.
 Not really a big surprise.
 As a marketer, I use other photographers work sometimes for my job.
 So it feels right to contribute something back to the community I benefit from.
 When I posted photos to Flickr with full copyright, I never made any money from them.
 I just wanted to share my photos and be a part of something good.
 Nothing much has changed here either.

 If people asked if they could buy my images on Flickr, I sent them hires JPEGs for free.
 I never took those photos to make money, I took them for the love of it, and I knew that I could still find ways to make money from photography if I wanted to.